 A primary skill of overcoming codependency is learning to accurately assess what you are and are not responsible for.
 A primary impact of dysfunctional relationships is transferring of responsibility.

-When we play along with these assumptions, we begin to live as if we are responsible for things we cannot control.
+However, these are not our problems, they are theirs.
+It is them who should take the responsibility to get checked into a rehabilitation center like Innovative Health Systems or similar others and get their life on track.
+If they get in trouble with the law, or their boss, it is neither our responsibility nor something that we should fix.
+If we play along with these assumptions and accusations, we begin to live as if we are responsible for things we cannot control.
 This is the centerpiece for the emotional and relational chaos that ensues.
 Go back to the responsibility charts you began to keep in Step One.
 Reflect the patterns that have emerged as you tracked the situations where responsibility-allocation was confused or wrongly assigned.

 Read Ezekiel 18:1-4.
 In this passage God is confronting a culture-wide responsibility-attribution error that had emerged amongst the Children of Israel.
 They believed – so strongly that it became an accepted proverb of their day (v.
 2) – that children were punished by God (that is, responsible) for the sins of their parents.
 Children felt “cursed” because of their parent’s poor choices.
 God was very bold in his condemnation of this mindset.
 God wanted his people to know that each person is responsible for his or her own choices (v.
 4).
 We honor and emulate God when we create a relational context that mirrors this principle.